Predict customer churn in a telecommunications company using machine learning

 6. Testing analysis

-The ROC curve measures the discrimination capacity of the classifier between positives and negatives instances.
+The ROC curve measures the discrimination capacity of the classifier between positive and negative instances.

 The next chart shows the ROC curve of our problem.